iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> The greater the impact you want to make, the greater your influence needs to be.
+> No one returns from a long journey the same person they were before.
 >
-> — Lolly Daskal
+> — Zen Proverb

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->